 Our next stop was the Jökulsárlón glacier lagoon and Breiðarmerkursandur beach, probably better known as the Diamond Beach.
 Capturing the waves painting around the ice on the beach is quite some fun.
 The same rule applies here, check your exit route before you start shooting, the ice can hit you as the waves move them.
 Sooner or later you will probably get a little bit wet if you want to capture similar shots, but you shouldn't risk if you are not feeling up to it.
 Iceland's beaches are well known for waves that claim cameras, tripods, and even lives!

 If you want to achieve silky waves, the shutter speed should be between 0,5 and 2 seconds.
-I used an ND64x filter from VFFoto: 2s for the first, 1,3s for the second and 0,8s for the third image.
+I used an ND64x filter (6-stop) from VFFOTO: 2s for the first, 1,3s for the second and 0,8s for the third image.

 At low tide, less ice is floating in the sea; the fragments are scattered on the beach.
 It was a feast for the eyes to see these beautiful "diamonds" contrasting with the black beach.
 The frost highlighted the ripples in the sand.